-We've gathered details on several organizations where you can donate quality used items during the holidays and beyond.
+While you may have donated to Toys for Tots before the holidays, local charities can use your support all year round.
+We've gathered details on several organizations where you can donate clothes in NYC.
 Be sure to contact the charities directly to confirm what they accept and how best to drop off.
-In Brooklyn?
-We recently rounded up charities in the borough accepting children's items.

-Though the physical location of this thrift shop is in Long Island City, it picks up donations in Manhattan and beyond.
-Gently-used clothing for children and adults, as well as housewares, children's items, and more, are sold in this organization's pair of thrift shops.
-Sales help support Hour Children's mission of aiding incarcerated women and their children in maintaining strong bonds throughout prison stays and as they re-enter society.
+This organization accepts gently used clothing for children and adults, as well as housewares, and more (no stuffed animals or used toys).
+Sales in its thrift shop help support Hour Children's mission of aiding incarcerated women and their children in maintaining strong bonds throughout prison stays and as they re-enter society.
 Services aim to help break the cycle of incarceration and poverty.
-The thrift shops also provide recently-released mothers a workplace to earn money and life skills to begin the rebuilding process.
+The thrift shops also provides recently released mothers with a workplace to earn money and life skills to begin the rebuilding process.

 Visit the website for locations.